TeachBooks/mirror_mude_book/book/optimization/sand_and_clay_simplex.md

 # SIMPLEX method

-The SIMPLEX method has been created to automate solving the augmented form in a mathematical way.
+The SIMPLEX method has been created to automate the solving of the augmented form of a linear programing problem with continuous variables.
 Consider the following optimization problem:

 $$\text{Max }L=57x_1+60x_2$$